 The development of a “healthy” and balanced gut microbiota in infancy is a crucial episode in early life.
 It’s hard to define what a “healthy” gut microbiota is.
 The goal for infants is what the gut microbiota typically looks like for healthy, breastfed infants.
 In most cases, bifidobacteria dominates the Gut Microbiota of these infants.
 Breast milk can be a source of bifidobacteria for breastfed infants and provides nutrition that supports the growth of bifidobacteria.

 What can happen if the gut microbiota isn’t in balance?

-This has been tough to answer because gut microbes are so diverse, unique, and can shift.
+This question has been tough to answer because gut microbes are so diverse, unique, and can shift.
 However, a growing body of research highlights the link between health and the gut microbiota.
-Scientists came up with a clever way to explore this.
+Scientists came up with a smart way to explore this.
 They’ve looked at the gut microbiota of infants and watched the health of the infants as they grew up.
-This let them look for clues that could link gut microbes with various health conditions.
+This realization let them look for clues that could link gut microbes with various health conditions.

 - Between the gut microbiota in infancy and later food allergies

 - The gut microbiota in infancy and subsequent food allergic conditions